knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsXsollaApi.md

 <a name="createxsollatokenurl"></a>
 # **CreateXsollaTokenUrl**
-> string CreateXsollaTokenUrl (ModelXsollaPaymentRequest request)
+> string CreateXsollaTokenUrl (XsollaPaymentRequest request)

 Create a payment token that should be used to forward the user to Xsolla so they can complete payment